 SEC.
-7. ADVISORY GROUP.
+9. ADVISORY GROUP.

-(a) IN GENERAL.-To assist in carrying out this Act, the Secretary may convene an advisory group consisting of individuals representing public and private organizations actively involved in the conservation of Asian elephants.
+(a) In General.-To assist in carrying out this Act, the Secretary may convene an advisory group consisting of individuals representing public and private organizations actively involved in the conservation of rhinoceros and tiger species.

-(b) PUBLIC PARTICIPATION.-
+(b) Public Participation.-

-(1) MEETINGS.-The Advisory Group shall-
+(1) Meetings.-The Advisory Group shall-

-(A) ensure that each meeting of the advisory group is open to the public; and
+(A) ensure that each meeting of the advisory group is open to the public; and notice of each meeting of the advisory group.